IamAnastasiya/Dog_API---Vue_Composition_API-Pinia/README.md

 search for breed  (https://dog-api-vue-composition-api-pinia.vercel.app/search?breed=husk)

 ## Deploy on Vercel
-You can visit the page on: https://dog-api-vue-composition-api-pinia.vercel.app/
+You can visit the page on Vercel:  https://dog-api-vue-composition-api-pinia-4nn7.vercel.app/